UW-MLGEO/MLGEO2026_Subglacial_Lakes/ESS569_Final_Summary/Final_summary.md

   <figcaption> Figure 8.
 Normalized pixel confusion matrix for round 2 of the model. </figcaption>
 </figure>

 Figure 9 shows the performance of the first two rounds of models, as well as a third model that incorporated an asymmetric focal loss function that prioritized correct identification of lake pixels since they are a rare class.
 The strong performance of the first model relative to the other two is likely due to overfitting of our dataset.
-Of the other two models, the asymmetric focal loss round had the best performance in terms of Dice score, precision, and specificity.
+Of the other two models, the asymmetric focal loss round had the best performance in terms of dice score, precision, and specificity.
 See the caption of Figure 9 for a detailed description of the model performance metrics comparison.

 <figure>
   <img src="image-7.png" alt="Description of image"style="width:100%;"/>